Our challenge

 The novel mechanism of action has a potential of overcoming drug resistance encountered with current anti-cancer therapeutics.

-Drug D: outstanding features
+Drug D: unique features